CommunityGrowthWebB2C

 The segmented upgrade flow, showing the tailored steps for each user cohort.

-For highly engaged members with rich profiles, the ask was light: a short confirmation and a few additions.
-For members with sparse data and low engagement, the approach was softer — email outreach, gentler prompts, and clear framing around the value of a complete profile.
+For members with rich profiles, the ask was light: a short confirmation and a few additions.
+For members with sparse profiles, the approach was softer — email outreach, gentler prompts, and clear framing around the value of a complete profile.
 A lot of the design work in this phase was sequencing and copywriting as much as it was UI.

 3 Factors in the segmentation model